grafana/helm-charts/charts/loki-stack/README.md

 Then follow the [instructions for adding the loki datasource](https://grafana.com/docs/grafana/latest/datasources/loki/), using the URL `http://loki:3100/`.

 ## Upgrade

+### Version >= 2.9.0
+Update chart dependecies and loki/promtail to 2.7.0 [#1692](https://github.com/grafana/helm-charts/pull/2055)

+Loki chart was updated to new major version 3.x, which introduced new posibilities.
+Default values were set for backward compatibility.
+It is possible to deploy loki-simple-scalable by overriding these default.
+For more info look into [upgrade-from-2.x](https://grafana.com/docs/loki/next/installation/helm/upgrade-from-2.x/).

 ### Version >= 2.8.0
 Provide support configurable datasource urls [#1374](https://github.com/grafana/helm-charts/pull/1374)